python-poetry/poetry/docs/docs/dependency-specification.md

 ### Wildcard requirements

-**Wildcard requirements** allow for any version where the wildcard is positioned.
+**Wildcard requirements** allow for the latest (dependency dependent) version where the wildcard is positioned.

 `*`, `1.*` and `1.2.*` are examples of wildcard requirements.